cgeoga/BesselK.jl/README.md

 necessary.
 If somebody looking at the source finds a simplification, I would love to see it, either in terms of an issue or a PR or an email or a patch file or anything.

+A to-do item (written 2022/07/27), I think, is to re-organize the code a bit so that there is a function `_besselk_vdual` that only gets called when `v isa ForwardDiff.Dual` and a function `_besselk_abstractfloat` when `v isa AbstractFloat`.
+For the initial release, `adbesselk` always defaulted to `SpecialFunctions.besselk` where possible to give people what they expected and every digit possible.
+But as `Bessels.jl` matures, I think lifting at least a few of those routines in the interim is appealing but means that there is awkwardly a lot of control flow in `BesselK._besselk` as well as `BesselK.adbesselk` now.
+Probably better to compartmentalize those two domain partitionings.
+Defaulting to `Bessels.besselk` when `v isa AbstractFloat` is probably a good intermediate goal once it's ready for all arguments.

 # Citation